-The main question that the family and supporters have posed is whether or not the Malibu/Lost Hills Sheriff Station handled Richardson’s arrest and release appropriately.
-Much controversy arose, when it was reported that the young college grad was released in the middle of the night with no transportation, no money, and some rumors even said no shoes, although that turned out to be only rumor.
-Additionally, the family said that Richardson suffered from bipolar disorder, and they argued that she shouldn’t have been released in that state.
+The main question that the family and supporters posed was whether or not the Malibu/Lost Hills Sheriff Station handled Richardson's arrest and release appropriately.
+Much controversy arose, when it was reported that the young college grad was released in the middle of the night with no transportation and no money.
+Additionally, the family said that Richardson suffered from bipolar disorder, and they argued that she shouldn't have been released in that state.

 According to the Los Angeles County Office of Independent Review (OIR), under the circumstances as the Malibu/Lost Hills Station personnel knew them, they acted in accordance with the state law and department policies and orders in the booking and release of Richardson.

-Richardson’s family and many community activists are now calling for Los Angeles County Sherriff Leroy Baca and his department to take lie detector tests to verify the information that they have provided regarding the events surrounding her arrest, booking, and release.
+Richardson's family and many community activists called for Los Angeles County Sherriff Lee Baca and his department to take lie detector tests to verify the information that they had provided regarding the events surrounding her arrest, booking, and release.